Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/4.1.Switching_Communication_Paths/index.md

 ### 3.2.
 Logic for switching communication paths in iOS
 Process the switching communication path from BT to USB:
 <ol>
-1. When the switching transport occurs, the SDL Core starts the timer by setting in timeout value in the configuration file
+1. When the switching transport occurs, the SDL Core starts the timer by setting in timeout value in the configuration file<br>
 2. Cache the HMI Level of current running SDL App, after the SDL App switched the device, then, perform the following process
 <ol>
 - Create the list of SDL Apps which is waitting for re-registering<br>